-- benign paroxysmal positional vertigo (BPPV): vertigo brought on by specific changes in the position of your head—it is caused by calcium stones floating in the semicircular canals of the ear
+- Benign paroxysmal positional vertigo (BPPV) is vertigo brought on by specific changes in the position of your head.
+It’s caused by calcium crystals floating in the semicircular canals of the ear.

-- Meniere’s disease: an inner ear disorder that affects balance and hearing
+- Meniere’s disease is an inner ear disorder that affects balance and hearing.

-- acute peripheral vestibulopathy (APV): inflammation of the inner ear causing sudden onset of vertigo
+- Acute peripheral vestibulopathy (APV) is inflammation of the inner ear, causing sudden onset of vertigo.